mylesalamb/TauOS/README.md

 ## Design Decisions

-As this operating system will realistically only ever target one board, the Raspberry Pi 4b, I will probably develop it as a monolithic kernel.
-As the hardware fixed.
-Maybe I'll port it to the Raspberry Pi 5, or a mangopi-mq, whenever I am in posession of one of those boards.
+I plan to develop this operating system based around a monolithic kernel as that appears to be the easiest way to get things works in the beginning.
+Once the operating system can get programs from disk, load them into memory and execute them.
+I plan to port it so that the kernel will support being run on either a Raspberry Pi 4b (supported at the moment) and the QEMU virt board for aarch64, as a means of working with an easier susbtrate for developing functionality on the PCI bus.
+The Raspberry Pi 4Bs broadcom implementation of PCI appears quite weird...

 In its current state the operating system only supports SDHC SD cards, as in thats the only the only type of SD card I have tested with, SDUC might work.
 SDSC definitely